virtuoushub/minecrift/README.md

 The cheesy name apart, Minecrift attempts to update Minecraft to support the Oculus Rift.
 Initially this means allowing head-tracking input and using the correct stereo rendering parameters for the Rift.
-In the future this also means updating Minecraft for various control schemes.
+We also are in the progress of supporting different control schemes and positional head tracking.
+Minecraft for various control schemes.
 Minecrift is also meant as a kick up the arse to Mojang, so that they can add official Oculus support in the near future.
-If and when Minecraft officially supports the Rift, Minecrift development might cease (unless they make a complete hash of it).
+If and when Minecraft officially supports the Rift, Minecrift development might cease (unless they make a complete hash of it), but probably not.

 Disclaimer
 ----------

 I recommend using a vanilla Minecraft.jar file for this.
 Forge compatibility is mostly in place, but there may be a bugs.
-BACK UP your original minecraft.jar before installing this mod.
+BACK UP your original minecraft.jar and any maps you care about before installing this mod.
 I've gotten FTB 1.5.2 to start up and run, but haven't tested all the nooks and crannies of the mod.
 Caveat Modder.

 ---
 Where to get it?